volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 });
 ```

-Not sure what's going one here?
+Not sure what's going on here?
 Let me explain.

-We use build-in **it.each** function that accepts a table as an argument:
+We use the built-in **each** function, which accepts a table (multidimensional array) as an argument:

 ```javascript
 [